puppetlabs/puppet-docs/source/puppet/4.1/reference/environments_configuring.markdown

 [inpage_environmentpath]: #about-environmentpath

 The Puppet master will only look for environments in certain directories, listed by [the `environmentpath` setting][environmentpath] in puppet.conf.
-The recommended value for `environmentpath` is `$confdir/environments`. ([See here for info on the confdir][confdir].)
+The default value for `environmentpath` is `$codedir/environments`. ([See here for info on the codedir][codedir].)

-If `environmentpath` isn't set, directory environments will be disabled completely.
+If `environmentpath` isn't set, environments will be disabled completely.

 If you need to manage environments in multiple directories, you can set `environmentpath` to a colon-separated list of directories.
 (For example: `$confdir/temporary_environments:$confdir/environments`.)
 When looking for an environment, Puppet will search these directories in order, with earlier directories having precedence.